Are Granite Staters Up for a Challenge?

 Colleen: “NH Eats Local Month is an August-long grassroots marketing initiative geared towards growing the eat local movement across New Hampshire by connecting Granite Staters directly to local farmers, restaurants, food producers, markets and farm stands, and other food-related businesses.
 Throughout August, we host and promote a variety of campaigns, activities, and events focused on local food to encourage everyone in New Hampshire to get out and not only shop for local food, but to learn about how it is grown and produced.

 The backbone of this promotional initiative are our NH Eats Local Month Partners, the local food and farm businesses invested in amplifying our collective eat local messaging throughout the month.
-For 2021, we have nearly 200 small businesses and organizations from across the state to help to spread the NH Eats Local message.
+For 2022, we have nearly 100 small businesses and organizations from across the state spreading the NH Eats Local message.
 These businesses create amazing campaigns, events and activities in their own communities to inspire everyone eat local and learn about how important it is for New Hampshire to have a vibrant farm and food economy.

 Tell us what Granite Staters can expect to see this month and each week.